YQQS/formfoss/doc/design/README.md

          + maxSelect: max number of selected options for multi select question, no more than total question number

       - any other options don't match will be ignored

+  + dependencies: depedency description of the question
+        - key: key of the depended question
+            + type: string
+        - requiredOptions: descibe any of the options in the depended question, both singleChoice and multi choice
+            + type: string | string[]

 ## formData